 • Give students an early start in college, with courses that can transfer to other colleges or universities

-• Provide access for The Park School students to Buffalo State academic resources (library, online materials, etc.)
+• Provide access for students to Buffalo State academic resources (library, online materials, etc.)

 • Offer college credit, with courses taught by designated high school faculty serving as Buffalo State adjunct instructors